Last update: December 2023

 If the Customer does not return the vehicle on time at the location designated by Carvolution, Carvolution is summarily entitled to have the vehicle collected at the Customer's expense.
 Carvolution or the third party appointed by Carvolution are entitled to enter the property or premises where the vehicle is located.
 The Customer must inform the main user that Carvolution can also enforce this right directly vis-à-vis the main user.
 For the period between the on-time and the actual return of the vehicle, the Customer shall owe Carvolution compensation in the corresponding proportionate amount of the monthly flat rate.
 The Customer must also continue to fulfil his contractual obligations.

-After the vehicle is returned, Carvolution issues a final invoice with the following elements:
+After the vehicle is returned, Carvolution will issue a final invoice with the following elements:

 The final invoice is to be paid within 14 days from the invoice date.